kaylacloud/cisw31l-lab9-start/README.md

 # cisw31-lab9

-Is today your birthday?
+Is Today Your Birthday? 🎂 🎉 🎈

 Compare dates in php to find out.

 Note: XAMPP default timezone is Europe.
 Change that in the php.ini file.

-## Examples
+## 📷 Examples 📷

 Example of a match: